facelessuser/pymdown-extensions/docs/src/markdown/extensions/emoji.md

 ```

 This was written to support EmojiOne SVG sprite output.
 The output form was taken directly from an example in the
 EmojiOne source.
-It is expected that the the user will provide a local version of the official SVG sprite and the
+It is expected that the user will provide a local version of the official SVG sprite and the path to
-path to it.
-Unfortunately there is no free 3.0 SVG sprite, so you will need to [download][emojione-sprites-svg] the
+it.
+Unfortunately there is no free 3.0 SVG sprite, so you will need to [download][emojione-sprites-svg] the old 2.27
-old 2.27 one.
+one.
 The output is:

 ```html
 <svg class="emojione"><description>😄</description><use xlink:href="./../assets/sprites/emojione.sprites.svg#emoji-1f604"></use></svg>